jason-neal/eniric/docs/source/broadening.rst

 ==========

 .. py:module:: eniric.broaden
-    :synopsis: A module to perform spectral brodening.
+    :synopsis: A module to perform spectral broadening.

 :mod:`broaden` is a module to perform broadening of the stellar spectra.